devchallenges-io/curriculum/2-responsive-web/challenges/11-eshop-checkout-page.md

 ---
 title: "Apple Shop Checkout Page Challenge"
 slug: apple-shop-checkout-page-challenge
 description: "Build an Apple shop checkout page website challenge with provided design.
-The layout should have 2 main sections: a summary section that lists all the products and a contact form section where users need to provide their name, email, and country.
-The goal of this challenge is to let learners practice styling forms as well as fundamental CSS techniques like Grid and Flex.
-Create a responsive layout that adapts to different screen sizes."
+The layout should have 2 main sections: a summary section that lists all the products and a contact form section where users need to provide their name, email, and country."
 isNew: false
 sort: 4
 difficulty: "intermediate"